chinamike65/hugo-tuolesi/content/book3/book3en.md

 Therefore, Shakyamuni Buddha said:

-"In common practice, everyone must follow Nagarjuna and Asanga Bodhisattva."
+"In common practice, everyone must follow Nagarjuna and Asanga Bodhisattvas."

-The essentials of "the "The Noble Sūtra of Recalling the Three Jewels" taught by Buddha Shakyamuni are all condensed in the "The Graded Stages of the Path to Enlightenment", and the outline of the extensive treatise is the The Three Principal Aspects of the Path.
+The essentials of "the "The Noble Sūtra of Recalling the Three Jewels" taught by Buddha Shakyamuni are all condensed in the "The Graded Stages of the Path to Enlightenment", and the outline of the extensive treatise is The Three Principal Aspects of the Path.

 Dharma should be learned through listening, thinking, and practicing.